CLI Reference

 Section titled “Rewrite Files In Place”cmakefmt --in-place .The “apply formatting now” mode.
 Every discovered CMake file gets rewritten.

 In-place rewrites verify parse-tree stability by default.
-Use --fast to skip
+Use --no-verify to skip

 this verification and improve throughput on trusted inputs.